DataAccess2020/Class_exercise_1/README.md

 Folder structure:

-00 useful documents and country table: references, dataset (.dta), list of countries (81) \n 01 import-recode: data import and recoding \n
+00 useful documents and country table: references, dataset (.dta), list of countries (81) 01 import-recode: data import and recoding
-02 dataprep: data preparation for plots and regression \n 03 datavisualization: bar charts and regression models with tables \n
+02 dataprep: data preparation for plots and regression 03 datavisualization: bar charts and regression models with tables
-Plots_img: PDFs of barcharts \n
+Plots_img: PDFs of barcharts
 report: final report in HTML